 3. Can I add Epsom salts to my plants?

 Epsom salt (magnesium sulfate) can sometimes be beneficial, especially in sandy soils that may be low in sulfur or magnesium.
 However, the best recourse is to rely upon a soil test and make adjustments to the soil pH and nutrient content based on the soil test report’s lime and fertilizer recommendations.

 4. Why are my (azalea, blueberries, maple, rhododendron) leaves yellow?

 Ruling out water issues, the likely culprit is pH.
-Azaleas, blueberries, maples, and rhododendrons are acid-loving plants requiring a pH of 4.5-6.0 to thrive.
+Azaleas, blueberries, maples, and rhododendrons are acid-loving plants requiring a pH of 4.5–6.0 to thrive.
 Knowing your soil pH will help you select plants that will thrive in your soil.
 Altering the pH of a soil is difficult, but can be done in small areas.
-Refer back to Section VII on soil pH for more information.
+Refer back to the section on soil pH for more information.

 5. My shrubs/trees are wilting, the leaves are brown on the edges, and are falling off.
 What is causing this?

 This could be the result of salt injury due to improper application of fertilizer.
 High salts decrease a plant's ability to extract water from the soil, and salts can move through the plant's vascular system to the leaves where the water evaporates and concentrates the salt to toxic levels.
 Plants may recover from salt/fertilizer injury if high levels of salts are reduced through repeated, deep irrigation.
 The best defense against this problem is to obtain a soil test and follow the fertilizer recommendations.
 Avoid the use of high salt fertilizers such as sodium nitrate; use slow release fertilizers and apply correctly.
 Azaleas and blueberries are very susceptible to salt/fertilizer injury.